-While a 2019 follow-up redesign to the MacBook Pro (as well as the Mac Pro) is still something many Apple fans are looking forward to, there’s only a vague "2019" rumored release date at this time.
+While a 16-inch follow-up and redesign to the MacBook Pro 2019 is still something many Apple fans are looking forward to, there’s only a vague "2019" rumored release date at this time.
 That’s hardly a surprise since the last major update came out in July 2018, and Apple just dropped its 9th-gen Intel Core CPU configurations and a 13-inch MacBook Pro July 2019 refresh.

-We must consider that, after Intel announced the 10nm Ice Lake chips at CES 2019 for a late 2019 release date, and Apple's macOS Catalina is set for a fall release – not to mention the fact that it just gave the 15-inch model a 9th-gen refresh and the 13-inch model an 8th-gen and Touch Bar refresh.
+We must consider that the 10nm Ice Lake chips are now available and Apple's macOS Catalina is set for a fall release.
 With these two factors in mind, we could see Apple release the MacBook Pro somewhere around then to take advantage of the new tech and operating system update immediately.

-The possibility of a redesigned MacBook Pro in 2019 is shaky still, but we’re keeping our fingers crossed.
-We'll be keeping a close eye on Apple's forgone iPhone event in September – if not, we could be looking at an October or even November launch of this 16-inch MacBook Pro.
+The possibility of a redesigned 16-inch MacBook Pro 2019 is high, so we'll be keeping a close eye on Apple's forgone iPhone event in September – if not, we could be looking at an October or even November launch of this 16-inch MacBook Pro.

 MacBook Pro 2019 price